Lab Manual

 Expectations for Growth

-Keep detailed notes from meetings—technical, talks, and career-related.
-Self-notes, especially handwritten ones, help track your development and remind you what needs to get done and the context in which you heard about a topic.
-Keep your notes organized in your cloud folder.
-Share the notes related to project updates and your thesis with me, and add a link to them in our one-on-one meeting calendar invites.
-All recurring meetings should have a single meeting note that is updated everytime we meet.
-Please take notes during the meeting and do not leave it to the end of the meeting.
+Share notes related to project updates and your thesis with me, and include a link to them in our one-on-one meeting calendar invites.
+All recurring meetings should have a single document that is updated each time we meet.
+Please take notes during the meeting—do not leave it until the end.
+Studies like Peterson & Peterson (1959) showed that after about 18 seconds, much of the unrehearsed (undocumented in our case) information is lost!

 Use of AI and Large Language Models (LLMs)

-The AI landscape is evolving rapidly, but in my view, the academic and professional world still demands hard skills in theory, research, engineering, critical thinking, problem solving and technical writing.
+The AI landscape is evolving rapidly, but in my view, the academic and professional world still demands hard skills in theory, research, engineering, critical thinking, problem-solving, and technical writing.
 If you graduate without mastering these areas, you’ll be outpaced by your peers.

 LLMs (like ChatGPT, GitHub Copilot, and others) are helpful and time-saving for writing, coding, brainstorming, and summarizing.
 You are welcome to use them where appropriate.
 However, use them intentionally and with caution, and ensure you comply with all relevant training and research policies.
 For example, many professors, journals, and funding agencies require disclosure of LLM use.
 Depending on the context, I might ask you to deliver some tasks without the use of any LLMs.
 Please stay compliant.